Nuxa vs BentoBox

 Best forIndependents wanting marketing doneUpscale concepts where the site is a brand assetDepends

-BentoBox pricing vs Nuxa pricing
+BentoBox pricing vs Nuxa — what you actually pay

 Real numbers from each vendor's public pricing where available.
 Prices change — confirm before signing.